Uhlmann and scalar Wilczek-Zee phases of degenerate quantum systems: conclusion

 \section{conclusion}

 We have investigated the mixed-state Uhlmann phase of an exemplary degenerate system and searched for possible relationships with the WZ holonomy in the degenerate ground-state subspace through the introduction of the scalar WZ phase.
 The four-level model featuring two doubly degenerate subspaces allows for explicit forms of the Uhlmann and WZ connections to evaluate their holonomy and phases.
 Through explicit examples, we show that the Uhlmann phase in the zero-temperature limit may or may not approach the scalar WZ phase of the degenerate ground states.
 Moreover, our theoretical analysis gives some conditions under which the agreement between the zero-temperature limit of the Uhlmann phase and the scalar WZ phase is guaranteed.
+Furthermore, profound topological obstructions, such as the zero-field axis and Dirac points discussed in the 4D tight-binding model, may account for the disagreement between the two phases.

 The rich phenomena behind the mixed-state Uhlmann phase and pure-state scalar WZ phases of systems with degeneracy highlight challenges facing geometric and topological properties of degenerate quantum systems at and beyond zero temperature.
 Our examples and analyses make some progress towards understanding the deeper connection between mixed-state and pure-state topology in the presence of degeneracy and offer inspiration for investigating temperature effects in topological systems with potential applications in condensed matter physics and quantum information science.